 The checkout process should be fast, and especially rapid if using a barcode system.
 Counter staff scan the student’s ID card to retrieve any reservation information in the system.
 The staff member then scans the reserved item of equipment and effectively issues it to the student.
 There’s no need for paperwork – the loan record is created and the student’s use of the system has already required acceptance of borrowing terms and conditions.

-Alternatively, students without an advance reservation would first visit the counter, and request a staff member to checkout an item using the system.
+Alternatively if college policy allows, students without an advance reservation would first visit the counter, and request a staff member to checkout an item using the system.
 The checkout process simultaneously makes the reservation in the system for an agreed amount of time.
 This is an ‘instant checkout’ reservation and processes the loan in the same way but without the advance booking.

 Automated communications (e.g. via email) serve as a record of the loan to the user; they will also be sent reminders to return the items promptly.
 At the return time, the student hands the equipment to the counter staff, who scans the items and returns them to the shelf.
 The system ends the reservation, freeing up the item for the next checkout or reservation.

 If the software has an inbuilt penalty system, fines can be applied for late returns or users suspended from borrowing further equipment until an item is returned or a fine is paid.

 Certainty: these systems provide instant information on each item’s location and return time, and give a reliable overview of all stock available within the media center; use of barcoding and authentication also prevents unauthorized users from blagging their way to borrowing items!